sanithps98/Tokyo-Olympics-Data-Analytics/README.md

-## Description
+## 💻 Description
-This project provides a data engineering and anlytical journey on the Tokyo Olympic dataset.
+The Tokyo Olympic Data Analytics Project is a comprehensive solution for analyzing and visualizing the 2021 Tokyo Olympics data.
+It demonstrates how to build an end-to-end data analytics pipeline on the Azure cloud platform by integrating Azure Databricks, Azure Data Factory, and other Azure resources.

+It involves ingesting raw Olympic data, transforming it into a suitable format, performing analysis, and creating insightful visualizations.
 Starting with a CSV on GitHub, the data is ingested into the Azure ecosystem via Azure Data Factory.
-It's initially stored in Azure Data Lake Storage Gen2, then transformed in Azure Databricks.
-The enriched data, once again housed in ADLS Gen2, undergoes advanced analytics in Azure Synapse.
-The insights are finally visualized in Azure Synapse or Power BI, offering a comprehensive view of the dataset.
+It is initially stored in Azure Data Lake Storage Gen2 and then transformed in Azure Databricks.
+Once again housed in ADLS Gen2, the enriched data undergoes advanced analytics in Azure Synapse.
+The insights are finally visualized in Azure Synapse or Power BI, offering a comprehensive dataset view.
-## Architecture
+## 🌐 Architecture
 <img src="Images/Architecture.png">

-## Dataset Used
+## 📊 Dataset Used
-This contains the details of over 11,000 athletes, with 47 disciplines, along with 743 Teams taking part in the 2021(2020) Tokyo Olympics.
+The dataset for the Tokyo Olympics 2021 contains information about 11,000 athletes, 47 disciplines, and 743 teams, offering a comprehensive view of the event.
-This dataset contains the details of the Athletes, Coaches, Teams participating as well as the Entries by gender.
-It contains their names, countries represented, discipline, gender of competitors, name of the coaches.

 Source(Kaggle): [2021 Olympics in Tokyo](https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo)

-## Azure Services Used
+## 🔨 Azure Services Used
 1. **Azure Data Factory:** For data ingestion from GitHub.
 2. **Azure Data Lake Storage Gen2**: As the primary data storage solution.
 3. **Azure Databricks:** For data transformation tasks.
 4. **Azure Synapse Analytics:** To perform in-depth data analytics.

-## Workflow
+## 🔁 Workflow

 ## Initial Setup
 1. Create Azure Free Subscription acoount
 2. Create a Resource Group 'tokyo-olympic-data' to house and manage all the Azure resources associated with this project.
 3. Within the created resource group,set up a storage account.
 This is specifically configured to leverage Azure Data Lake Storage(ADLS) Gen2 capabilities.
 4. Create a Container inside this storage account to hold the project's data.
-Two directories 'raw-data' and 'transfromed-data' are created to store raw data and transformed data.
+Two directories 'raw-data' and 'transformed-data' are created to store raw data and transformed data.
   <img src="Images/storage.png">

 ## Data Ingestion using Azure Data Factory